tequreq/security/forensics/assembly.md

 the -g option gives the debugger the source code.
 Only useful if you have it obviously.

-gdb -q                    \#starts in quiet mode, gets rid of intro messages
+gdb -q whatever        \#starts gdb on the whatever file and starts in quiet mode, gets rid of intro messages

-gdb whatever        \#starts gdb on the whatever file

 \(gdb\) break main   \#sets a breakpoint on the main function